t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 * Adapting Quality of Results (QoR) for applications where a perfect result is not necessary {{Li}}
 * Assisted or automatic partitioning of code {{I-D.sarathchandra-coin-appcentres}}
 * Supporting computation across trust domains, e.g. verifying computation results
-* Support for computation mobility: relocating an instance from one compute node to another, while maintaining a given service level.
-Session continuity when communicating with end devices that are mobile, possibly at high speed (e.g. in vehicular scenarios).
-Defining lightweight execution environments for secure code mobility, e.g., using WebAssembly {{Nieke}}
+* Support for computation mobility: relocating an instance from one compute node to another, while maintaining a given service level; session continuity when communicating with end devices that are mobile, possibly at high speed (e.g. in vehicular scenarios); defining lightweight execution environments for secure code mobility, e.g., using WebAssembly {{Nieke}}
 * Defining, managing, and verifying Service Level Agreements (SLA) for edge computing systems.
-Pricing is a related challenge
+Pricing is a related challenge.

 ### Edge Storage and Caching